 Aftermarket exhaust systems and headers are usually made of different materials than stock systems.
 As we’ve already looked at, a system made of stainless steel will glow at lower temperatures than non-stainless.

 On top of that, they usually use thinner walls to save weight.
-This means less mass to take up the heat, with more glowing as a result.
+This means less physical mass to heat up, resulting in a brighter glow.

 On the other hand, aftermarket systems will usually give you much better exhaust flow.
 This allows the heat to exit the system much faster, making for an overall much cooler system.

-The only cooling the exhaust system will get is by the air passing by when you are moving.
+The exhaust pipes only cooling is from the air passing by as you ride.

-When the bike is standing still, so will the air around the exhaust, and there will be almost no cooling.
+When the bike stands still, so will the air around the exhaust, and there will be almost no cooling.
 This makes it much harder to keep the temperature of the header and the exhaust down.

-So if your exhaust is glowing red when standing still at idle, it may just be because of too little cooling.
+So if your exhaust is glowing red when idling at a standstill, it may just be due to insufficient cooling.

 If something is restricting airflow somewhere in the exhaust system, you” get excessive back pressure where heat will build up instead of escaping as hot air.

-Luckily, this one may be a cheap and easy fix that should be ruled out early in the troubleshooting process before you start looking into the more serious causes.
+Luckily, this one may be a cheap and easy fix that should be ruled out early in the troubleshooting process before you start looking into the more severe causes.

 Start by having a look inside the opening of the rear muffler.
 If the bike has a spark arrester fitted, it may have become dirty and needs a good cleaning not to restrict airflow.

 If the bike has been parked for some time, you should also consider the possibility that some critter has made a new home of your exhaust.
-Mice tend to like dark cozy places when they are nesting to give birth.
-Your bike exhaust may have ended up as a delivery room for the little buggers.
+Mice tend to like dark cozy places when nesting to give birth.
+Your bike exhaust may have become a delivery room for the little buggers.

 I’ve not had this happen with mice, but when we start preparing the different implements on the farm in the springtime, it’s common to find bird nests in the strangest places.